 Laptops: Desktops are preferred over laptops because laptops are more prone to become missing.
 If you put in a proposal for a laptop be sure to show the need of having a permanent portable computer rather then a desktop.

 Furniture: Furniture used for academic purposes such as whiteboards etc. is acceptable to have in a proposal.
-The funding council does not typically fund recreational furniture such as couches.
+The funding council does not typically fund recreational furniture.

 Fourth year projects: For a fourth year project to receive funding they must show that their projects offer effective long-term use by undergraduates in engineering after their project is complete.
 This can be done in many ways such as merging your project with a student team.